dhminch/MinchList/README.md

 ## Tools

 - [Kali](https://kali.org) - Linux distribution commonly used for penetration testing and CTFs.
+See my page on [building Kali](Kali-Build.md) to work for you.
 - [CyberChef](https://gchq.github.io/CyberChef/) - Toolset for extracting and operating on data, great for CTFs and work too.

 ## Certifications